Kyllo v. United States: Dissenting opinion

 In a dissenting opinion authored by Justice John Paul Stevens, the minority argued that the use of thermal imaging does not constitute a Fourth Amendment "search" because any person could detect the heat emissions.
 Stevens argued that this could be done simply by feeling that some areas in or around the house are warmer than others, or by observing that snow was melting more quickly on certain sections of the house.
-Since the public could gather this information on their own, it was therefore not unconstitutional for the government to do the same.
-The dissenting opinion asserted that the use of the thermal imaging device was merely "off-the-wall" surveillance because it did not detect any "intimate" details of Kyllo's home.
+Since the public could gather this information on its own, it was therefore not unconstitutional for the government to do the same.
+The dissenting opinion asserted that the use of the thermal imaging device was merely "off-the-wall" surveillance because it did not detect any "intimate" details within Kyllo's home.
 According to Stevens, "Heat waves, like aromas that are generated in a kitchen, or in a laboratory or opium den, enter the public domain if and when they leave a building."

-Stevens especially criticized Scalia's invocation of the bright line test, calling it "unnecessary, unwise, and inconsistent with the Fourth Amendment", because this would be defunct as soon as the surveillance technology used went into general public use, as opposed to only being used by the police.
+Stevens especially criticized Scalia's invocation of the bright line test, calling it "unnecessary, unwise, and inconsistent with the Fourth Amendment," because this would be defunct as soon as the surveillance technology used by the police against Kyllo went into general public use.

 Impact and subsequent developments

-Scalia's use of the phrases "sense-enhancing technology" and "device that is not in general public use" in the Kyllo ruling has become influential in later rulings on police search procedures, but in an inconsistent fashion.
+Scalia's phrases "sense-enhancing technology" and "device that is not in general public use" in the Kyllo ruling have become influential in later rulings on police search procedures, but in an inconsistent fashion.
 Several scholars and legal analysts noted the ambiguity in Scalia's use of those phrases.
 Orin Kerr wrote that such phrases "can be read plausibly as suggesting a broad and even creative view of how the Fourth Amendment should respond when technology threatens privacy."
 One journalist argued that this phrasing "sets up an unfortunate and unnecessary test that could erode our privacy as new technologies become more widespread."
-Another legal scholar called this phrasing "vague" and "considering the rapid pace of which technology is advancing daily, troublesome to say the least"; while "general public use" was not adequately defined.
+Another legal scholar called this phrasing "vague" and "considering the rapid pace of which technology is advancing daily, [is] troublesome to say the least," while "general public use" was not adequately defined.

 Drone surveillance

-Some analysts questioned whether the Kyllo opinion allows the government to conduct drone surveillance on suspected criminals without a warrant, largely because drones are now commonly used by the public.
+Some analysts have questioned whether the Kyllo opinion allows the government to conduct drone surveillance on suspected criminals without a warrant, largely because drones are now commonly used by the public.
 Raymond Nhan compared drone surveillance by law enforcement officials to the thermal imaging carried out on Danny Lee Kyllo, arguing that they can both be used to invade someone's privacy, and stressed that there's "no clear answer" on where drone technology falls in line with the Kyllo ruling.
-Another analyst pointed out that modern drones employ infrared technology far more advanced than the scanner used on Kyllo, and drones are currently available to the general public to purchase, seemingly putting them in "general public use" according to Scalia's test.
-Veronica McKnight argued that modern drones are more commonplace than thermal imaging devices, and capable of surveillance that far outweighs the scans done on Kyllo.
+Another analyst pointed out that modern drones employ infrared technology far more advanced than the thermal imager used on Kyllo, and drones are currently available for the general public to purchase, seemingly putting them in "general public use" according to Scalia's test.
+Veronica McKnight argued that modern drones are now more commonplace than thermal imaging devices, and capable of surveillance that far outweighs the imaging done on Kyllo's home.